 - Study aging issues in adults who are racially/ethnically diverse.

 - Explore issues in multicultural counseling.

-Develop a cultural framework for counseling specific populations, i.e., the able-bodied, LBGT, multiracial individuals, and so on.
+- Develop a cultural framework for counseling specific populations, i.e., persons with disabilities, LBGT, multiracial individuals, and so on.

 - Design a community project which decreases prejudice within a targeted population.